zoidbergZA/trtl-apps/README.md

 Open *functions* tab, copy the URL of the bootstrap function.

 Send a GET request to the bootstrap URL passing in the email address of the user you created earlier as an 'admin' query paramerter.
-Example cURL requst:
+Example cURL request:

 `curl --location --request GET 'BOOTSTRAP_URL?admin=ADMIN_EMAIL_ADDRESS'`